on1san/Custom-Player-Sprite-Switcher/README.md

 **GEN1RECOMP MOD (for use with https://crystal-clear-converter.netlify.app)**

-Change your player sprite in real time.
+Changes your player sprite in real time.
 An easy way to try out custom sprites or to play with different characters.

 ## Features